ZWLori/robo-advisor/projectPlan.md

 ### Feature refinement (ranked by priority)
 - Design several styles of avatar for robo-advisor (by graphic designer)

-- The conversation of robo-advisor needs to be accompanied with the corresponding avatar
+- The conversation of robo-advisor needs to be accompanied with the corresponding avatar (Wanlu)

 - Demo showcase
-	- Replace the slider with a pie chart to make it more intuitive to understand (illustrated in ppt, feature refinement section)
+	- Replace the slider with a pie chart to make it more intuitive to understand (illustrated in ppt, feature refinement section) (graphic designer/wanlu)

 - Main experiment
 	- Time interval, 12 months instead of 24

 ### Timeline